meltano/cloud-docs/docs/concepts.md

 > **Note**
 >
 > All operations that perform compute require a deployed environment - including: ad-hoc job execution, EL pipelines, scheduled tasks, etc.

+### Deployment Names

+Each deployment has a "Deployment Name", which defaults to the "Environment Name" for the Meltano Environment that was deployed.

+> **Note**
+>
+> At the current time, the Deployment Name will always be equivalent to the name of the environment that was deployed - and we do not yet support deploying the same environment twice as two different deployments.
+In future versions of Meltano, we plan to allow Environments to be deployed more than once (for example, for CI use cases), and for Deployment to be renamed.

 ## Meltano Cloud Schedules